Azure/azure-quickstart-templates/301-sonarqube-azuresql/README.md

 This template deploys an Azure SQL Server, Azure SQL DB, Windows Server 2012R2 VM (Standard DS1 v2) with SonarQube installed.
 This template can be deployed to a new resource group (recommended) or to an existing resource group.

-Once the deployment is complete you can increse the resources provided to SonarQube by changing the VM from a Standard DS1 v2 machine to any larger DSx v2 machine without the need to redeploy SonarQube or migrate any data.
+Once the deployment is complete you can increse the resources provided to SonarQube by changing the VM from a Standard DS1 v2 machine to any larger DS_x_ v2 machine without the need to redeploy SonarQube or migrate any data.

 [License](https://raw.githubusercontent.com/ALM-Rangers/azure-quickstart-templates/master/301-sonarqube-azuresql/oss/License.txt)
 [Third Party Notices](https://raw.githubusercontent.com/ALM-Rangers/azure-quickstart-templates/master/301-sonarqube-azuresql/oss/ThirdPartyNotices.txt)